Feyerabend/ABC80/BEFORE.md

-together with Innovation Tomas Nilsson AB, formed a new company, a joint-venture, Data Future AB for the sole purpose of selling Seven-S. It was promising at first, they aquired some needed capital, they won a reputable prize for innovation, and also a larger customer (Kommundata) was ready for 500 terminals, or even more in the future.
+together with Innovation Tomas Nilsson AB, formed a new company, a joint-venture, Data Future AB for the sole purpose of selling Seven-S. It was promising at first, they acquired some needed capital, they won a reputable prize for innovation, and also a larger customer (Kommundata) was ready for 500 terminals, or even more in the future.

-Hardware isn't mentioned much from what can be found in sources, but was build around the Z80, with 16k byte of dynamic RAM, initially at least.
+Hardware isn't mentioned much from what can be found in sources, but was build around the Z80, with 16k byte of dynamic RAM, initially at least from the outset according to a newspaper article.
 From the picture displayed above, the caption says that the configuration here is a Zilog Z80 processor, it has a 15" screen (25x18 characters), and 64k of RAM.
-It was manufactured by Stansaab, which later fusioned with Datasaab.
+It was manufactured by Stansaab starting 1977, which later fusioned with Datasaab.
+Production was slow, as they had problems with the mechanics.

 Then something happend.
-The control of the sole customer and the product was transferred to Datasaab.[^datasaab] Datasaab cancelled the project in 1979, and that was the end of that.
+The control of the sole customer and the product was transferred to Datasaab.[^datasaab] Datasaab cancelled the project in 1978/1979, and that was the end of that.
+A total of hundred Seeven-S were produced.

 Ignoring interesting futher politics here involving larger companies and competition, the ideas and solutions from Seven-S